 Spraying the leaves is another NO NO. Plants transpire 24 hours a day.
 When you spray crap on the leaves you are force feeding the plants.
 Not a good idea!

 I’ve never come across any negatives to foliar feeding other than the fact that occasionally the benefits are negligible.
 All of my favorite ecological farming consultants are recommending it as one of the most important garden fertilizer tips for improving crop nutrition.

 Plants are a little like us – we eat some foods even if we don’t need them.
 Plants are the same – they will uptake good and bad.

-Actually, they can choose what they need of some nutrients, but it’s true, for others they will take all they can get.
+Actually, they can choose what they need for some nutrients, but it’s true, for others they will take all they can get.
 That’s why our goal is to spray just tiny amounts of a broad spectrum of beneficial nutrients in their natural form (e.g. sea minerals and kelp), and we stay away from toxins.